lblod/app-kalliope-api/README.md

 # JSON-LD Delta Service

-Provides a JSON-LD representation of the consolidated [delta-notifier](https://github.com/mu-semtech/delta-notifier) messages
+Provides a JSON-LD representation of the consolidated [delta-notifier](https://github.com/mu-semtech/delta-notifier) messages.
+The services is based on the [mu-javascript-template](https://github.com/mu-semtech/mu-javascript-template).

 ## Configuration